Huw Dixon: Career

 Other topics include imperfect competition in macroeconomics, nominal rigidity.
 Most of his work is New Keynesian.
 Dixon supports the High Speed 2 development for the United Kingdom, and expressed his support in a Financial Times article on 6 January 2012, along with other leading economists.
 He has contributed to The Times Higher Education Supplement multiple times regarding economics.

 Works

-He has authored a book Surfing Economics, which explores New Keynesian economics, the Natural Rate, Bounded Rationality, Social Learning and the meaning of Economics.
+Dixon has authored a book Surfing Economics, which explores New Keynesian economics, the Natural Rate, Bounded Rationality, Social Learning and the meaning of Economics.